erwin80/lantaoyu.github.io/_pages/year-archive.md

 author_profile: true
 ---
 <b>In Riemann's footsteps'</b><br>
-I keep an expository [blog](https://riemannfootsteps.blogspot.com) about mathematics.
+I keep an expository [blog](https://erwin80.github.io) about mathematics.
 <br>
 <br>
 <b>A learning seminar on college-level mathematics</b><br>
 I am the organizer of a seminar on advanced mathematics at NIS PM Almaty.
-The proceedings of the seminar corresponding to the academic year 2017-18 were published via [Gumroad](https://gum.co/fEKzA).
+The proceedings of the seminar corresponding to the academic year 2017-18 can be found [here](https://kazhymurat.ml/files/seminar_proceedings.pdf).
 <br>
 <br>
 <b>Physics olympiad for high school students </b><br>